G2 32 x 32 White Circle

 Registrations

-Deciding whether or not to register (and therefore give up their personal data) is another sign that users are buying what you are selling, at least figuratively.
+Deciding whether or not to register (and therefore give up their data) is another sign that users are buying what you are selling, at least figuratively.

 Subscriptions